Overview

 In Western Australia, complementary genomic and functional studies now being developed focus on the dominant habitat-forming kelps and fucoids, including Ecklonia radiata and the endemic genus Cystophora.
 Sam is a co-Chief Investigator on an active Australian Research Council (ARC) Discovery Project examining local adaptation and gene expression in Ecklonia radiata across strong environmental gradients in WA.
 This work is integrated with new population genomic, phylogenomic, and biogeographic studies of Cystophora to resolve evolutionary relationships, identify drivers of population structure and local adaptation, and quantify how environmental gradients shape genetic and phenotypic variation across the Australian coastline.
 These efforts are further supported by the development of Sargassaceae-specific environmental DNA (eDNA) approaches to enable large-scale biodiversity monitoring and early detection of population change and species invasion alongside applied research in restoration ecology aimed at enhancing recovery of these ecologically critical, yet increasingly vulnerable, endemic marine forests.
 Together, this integrated program provides a mechanistic framework linking genotype, phenotype, environment, and management in one of the world’s most distinctive and climate-exposed marine ecosystems.

-I work at the intersection of research and practical conservation, focusing on protecting and rebuilding marine ecosystems threatened by climate change.
-Through this work, I’m committed to developing science-based solutions that help protect and restore these vital marine ecosystems for future generations.
+We work at the intersection of research and practical conservation, focusing on protecting and rebuilding marine ecosystems threatened by climate change.
+Through this work, we are committed to developing science-based solutions that help protect and restore these vital marine ecosystems for future generations.

-I have worked closely with government scientists to identify major threats to kelp forests in the Salish Sea ecosystem, a unique system on the border of Canada and the USA.
-I have also contributed to research evaluating the effectiveness of marine protected areas for kelp forest conservation and understanding how multiple stressors impact coral reef diversity.
-I also take an active role in kelp restoration efforts at both regional and global scales.
+Sam has worked closely with government scientists to identify major threats to kelp forests in the Salish Sea ecosystem, a unique system on the border of Canada and the USA.
+He has also contributed to research evaluating the effectiveness of marine protected areas for kelp forest conservation and understanding how multiple stressors impact coral reef diversity.